 Microsoft Windows Settings

-In the middle of the page are Windows-specific settings.
-These can be used to enable/disable NetBios for connected clients.
-These settings do no affect clients installed on other operating systems.
-You should enable this setting in order to allow most Windows clients accessibility to your server.
+After the client-specific settings are Windows-specific settings.
+You can configure these to enable/disable NetBios for connected clients.
+These settings don’t affect clients installed on other operating systems.

 What is NetBIOS?

-Network Basic Input/Output System, NetBIOS for short, is an API providing services for legacy applications to communicate with other computers within a local area network (LAN).
-A typical use case for NetBIOS is that a user running a page-formatting application might want to be able to print remotely to a printer within its LAN.
-In the case of Windows, many of its older operating systems uses Windows Internet Name Service (WINS) as a legacy name registration and resolution service.
-WINS maps NetBIOS names to IP address, hence why these settings may be important for Windows clients.
+Network Basic Input/Output System (NetBIOS), is an API providing services for legacy applications to communicate with other computers within a local area network (LAN).
+A typical use case for NetBIOS is that a user running a page-formatting application might want to print remotely to a printer within its LAN.
+In the case of Windows, many of its older operating systems use Windows Internet Name Service (WINS) as a legacy name registration and resolution service.
+WINS maps NetBIOS names to IP addresses, hence why these settings may be important for Windows clients.

 Don't alter Windows networking settings on clients

-This is the default setting for windows clients.
+This is the default setting for Windows clients.
 Windows clients that use NetBIOS over TCP/IP will continue to do so.
-The settings that are configured on the client will be used when connecting to the VPN.
+The settings configured on the client are used when connecting to the VPN.

 Disable NetBIOS over TCP/IP on clients